Keith and Dufftown Railway (GNoSR): Competitors' proposals spur action

 The GNoSR was now "taking the Keith and Dufftown Railway in hand, after the years of uncertainty" as Ross puts it.
 It was agreed to extend the line across the River Fiddich to Balvenie, as the original terminus was "quite unsuitable for Dufftown and district", for an additional £12,723.

 The planned terminus had been on the east side of that river, but the new proposed location was also some considerable distance from the centre of the town.
 The new location was determined by the fact that the extension was to link with the proposed Strathspey Railway.
-To enable progress on completing the line, vital to the GNoSR, a shareholders' meeting of the GNoSR approved a subscription of £1,000 for the Keith and Dufftown Railway under its original Act of 1857, and £25,000 under the 1860 Act.
+To enable progress on completing the line, vital to the GNoSR, a shareholders' meeting of the GNoSR approved a subscription of £1,000 for the Keith and Dufftown Railway under its original act of Parliament, the Keith and Dufftown Railway Act 1857, and £25,000 under the Keith and Dufftown Railway (Deviation) Act 1860.
 Ordinary shareholders were still failing to take an interest in the K&DR line, and the weak financial status of the company made it impossible for it to get a loan from a financial institution in the ordinary way.

 The Balvenie extension required a crossing of the River Fiddich, and during the work, the uncompleted viaduct collapsed. on 9 July 1861, killing a workman and his daughter, who had brought him his lunch.
 The cause was found to be the premature removal of the arch centres before the structure had consolidated.